Frequently Asked Questions

 Norwich is only 110 miles north of London, 66 miles from Cambridge, 121 miles from Nottingham, 159 miles from Birmingham and 170 miles from Oxford.
 The main routes into Norwich are the A47, A11, A140 and A146.

-Several multi-storey and surface car parks are located within the city centre, including parking at Riverside, Castle Quarter, Chantry Place, The Forum and John Lewis.
-At St Andrew’s Car Park, located near Tombland, the cost for 6+ hours is just £6.
+Several multi-storey and surface car parks are located within the city centre, including parking at Castle Quarter, Chantry Place, John Lewis, Riverside, The Forum, St Andrews Car Park, Rose Lane, St Giles Car Park, and St Stephens Car Park.

 Train